huxsowo/TabgDpsMod/README.md

 2. Equip any weapon you want to test with and put the "Damage Analyzer" attachment on it.

 3. That's all!
-Your DPS should appear next to the hitmarker whenever you damage an enemy.
+Your DPS will appear next to the hitmarker whenever you damage an enemy.
+The DPS Counter on your healthbar will also show your DPS now.